Synergetics: The Agile Organisation

 4. Identification of control parameters/ Enabling energy to flow:

-What are the currently most dominating control parameters?
+What are the currently most dominating control parameters and constraints?
 In other words, what are the external influences?
 Is it the economic situation?
 The market situation?
 The customer satisfaction?
 Which control parameters are those that the organisation could influence and to which does it have to adapt?
 This principle is also about activating the resources available to the organisation, such as employee motivation, by enabling participation in the process and goal setting (cf. Generic Principle 3).
 Adaptation of the control parameters leads to a transformation of the potential landscape and therefore to dissolving deadlocked and unconstructive patterns.

 5. Destabilisation/ Amplification of fluctuations & 7.
 Enabling deliberated symmetry breaking: